-Dialysis There is no provision for dialysis The lack of an anaesthetist is a serious problem for maternity patients.
-Epidural pain relief and caesarean treatment at Tumut Hospital due to constraints on births cannot be offered.
-Women experiencing accommodation (the need for a sterile room) and difficulty giving birth or requiring emergency surgery trained staff.
-There are currently 3 patients on have to be transported (during the birthing process) to dialysis and 6 more who will probably need to go onto • other hospitals in Canberra or Wagga Wagga, either dialysis in the next 6 mths.
-Patients have three by road ambulance or by helicopter. options.
+The lack of an anaesthetist is a serious problem for maternity patients.
+Epidural pain relief and caesarean births cannot be offered.
+Women experiencing difficulty giving birth or requiring emergency surgery have to be transported (during the birthing process) to other hospitals in Canberra or Wagga Wagga, either by road ambulance or by helicopter.